Edward Olivares Player Props: Royals vs. White Sox

-Edward Olivares and his .378 on-base percentage over his past 10 games (51 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Chicago White Sox and Lance Lynn on May 10 at 7:40 PM ET.
+The Kansas City Royals, including Edward Olivares and his .500 slugging percentage in past 10 games, including six extra-base hits but no home run), battle starting pitcher Mike Clevinger and the Chicago White Sox at Kauffman Stadium, Thursday at 2:10 PM ET.

-In his most recent game, he went 1-for-4 against the White Sox.
+He notched a home run while going 1-for-4 in his most recent game against the White Sox.

 Edward Olivares Game Info & Props vs. the White Sox